Phase shift-cavity ring down spectroscopy in linear and active fiber cavities for sensing applications at 1550 nm: Simulation results

-For the current work, we use $\alpha_w=1.45\times 10^{-4} (mM)^{-1} cm^{-1}$ \cite{hale1973optical}, $C_w=55135 mM$, $C_g=(0-15.15) mM$, $\alpha_g=7.23\times 10^{-4} (mM)^{-1} cm^{-1}$\cite{amerov2004molar}, and $f_w^g=6.245$ \cite{amerov2004molar}.
-We again employ finite element method simulations along with equations (\ref{Cha4_Eq22}-\ref {Cha4_Eq23}) and obtain linear curves of $\alpha$ as a function of glucose concentrations.
-We then plot each curve slope against the tapered fiber's corresponding radius, as shown in Fig. (\ref{Ch4_Fig_4}).
-The blue plot considers only water absorption loss, i.e., an ideal solution that has the same absorption coefficient as water but induces refractive index changes equivalent to glucose solutions.
-In contrast, the orange plot considers both water and glucose absorption losses for glucose solutions.
-In the case of glucose solution $\alpha_g < \alpha_w f_w^g$, which indicates that the addition of glucose will reduce the solution's absorption loss compared to pure DI water \cite{he2011variation}.
-Numerically, it is also evident from Fig. (\ref{Ch4_Fig_4}) inset.
-In the plot, it is clear that the absorption loss is always lower when we also include glucose absorption loss as compared to water with only refractive index changes.
-We assume a glucose concentration of $(0-15.15mM)$ in our analysis.
-As discussed earlier, the absorption loss coefficient has two sources.
-In the case of glucose solution, the prominent contribution is due to the increase in the refractive index with glucose concentration.
+For the current work, we use~$\alpha_w=8.3633\times 10^{-5} (mM)^{-1} cm^{-1}$ \cite{hale1973optical}, $C_w=55135 mM$, $C_g=(0-15.15) mM$, $\alpha_g=7.23\times 10^{-4} (mM)^{-1} cm^{-1}$\cite{amerov2004molar}, and $f_w^g=6.245$ \cite{amerov2004molar}.
+We use the finite element method along with equations~\eqref{Cha4_Eq21}-\eqref{Cha4_Eq22} to determine $\Gamma$ for a range of tapered fiber radii immersed in various glucose concentration solutions.
+Using equation \eqref{Cha4_Eq23}, we then obtain a linear curve of $\alpha$ for each tapered fiber radius as a function of glucose concentrations.
+Finally, we plot each $\alpha$ curve slope against the tapered fiber's corresponding radius, as shown in Fig.~\ref{Ch4_Fig_4}.
+Each data point is generated for refractive index changes of $10^{-4}-10^{-2}$ which correspond to 0-15.15~mM glucose solutions.
+The black plot considers only water absorption loss, i.e., an ideal solution that has the same absorption coefficient as water but induces refractive index changes equivalent to glucose solutions.
+In contrast, the red plot considers both water and glucose absorption losses for glucose solutions.
+In the case of glucose solution, $\alpha_g > \alpha_w f_w^g$, which indicates that the addition of glucose will enhance the solution's absorption loss compared to pure DI water, as also evident from Fig.~\ref{Ch4_Fig_4}.
+These results indicate that the performance of the PS-CRDS sensor will be optimum on using the tapered fiber diameter of $\approx$ 1.1~$\mu m$ for detecting glucose in aqueous solutions.
+Note that this optimum diameter will vary for different analyte solutions.

-The following expression now represents the overall loss experienced by the tapered fiber:
+The following expression now represents the loss experienced by the tapered fiber:

-where $l_t$ is the tapered fiber length.
-The overall tapered fiber loss is represented by $L_t=L_{cons}+L_{ab}$.
-Now using parameters listed in Tab. (\ref{Ch4Tab}), previously mentioned finite element method simulations, and equations (\ref{Cha4_Eq19},\ref{Cha4_Eq20}-\ref{cha4_24}), we determine phase, $\phi$, for various glucose concentrations at different amplifier gains.
-A representative result of $\phi$ as a function of glucose concentrations at an amplifier gain is shown in Fig. (\ref{Ch4_Fig_9}).